my-slab/design-tokens-graphql/README.md

 ```

 Passing an Enumeration type, <code>color</code>, ensures we implement a finite set of colors available in our design system.

-In this example, color also handles the argument unit.
-By providing a unit, we're able to transform the value and unit returned to us on a field-by-field basis.

 <h3>Fragments</h3>